The Tenth Line Special Edition Review (Switch)

 The visual and audio presentation of the game is well done, and there doesn’t seem to be any technical issues.
 There is some minor voice over work, with clips triggering as you enter and exit battle sequences.
 Though this is a welcomed feature, it would have been a nice touch to see voice over for the entire game.
 The game is presented in a 2D pixel art style, which looks really nice in dialog scenes, though it lacks detail in other areas, specifically the platforming areas.

 The Tenth Line is an ambitious title, taking chances with its progression systems, combat design, and platforming, and attempting to merge them all together in one package.
 Though a brave effort, I feel trying to incorporate so much in a first commercial project hinders the overall experience.
 The platforming can be a slog and breaks up the flow and immersion of the game.
-The game’s strength- and my motivating factor to complete it- was its interesting characters and compelling story.
+The game’s strength- and my motivating factor to complete it- was it’s interesting characters and compelling story.
 Once you complete the 10-12 hour campaign, some post-game challenges await, as well as a couple quality of life features I wished saw their way into the main game.
-In addition to new challenges and a new game+ mode, the ability to revisit past areas and leave the 2D platforming sections by only requiring one character to reach the end of the area were welcome changes, and I would have liked them accessible form the start.
+In addition to new challenges and a new game+ mode, the ability to revisit past areas and leave the 2D platforming sections by only requiring one character to reach the end of the area were welcome changes, and I would have liked them accessible from the start.
 The Tenth Line is a bold and unique title with some questionable design choices that give the impression the game tried to do a bit too much to stand out.
 In the end, the result makes for a somewhat frustrating experience.
 To check out the came in action, watch our video preview here